Tommie Hoban

 Thomas Michael Hoban (born 24 January 1994) is a former professional footballer who played as a defender.

-Hoban played for Arsenal, Watford, Wealdstone, Blackburn Rovers, Aberdeen and Crewe Alexandra.
+Hoban played for Arsenal, Watford, Wealdstone, Blackburn Rovers, Aberdeen, Crewe Alexandra, and Hornchurch.
 Born in England, Hoban represented the Republic of Ireland at youth international level.

 Hoban played anywhere in defence but preferred to play centrally.

 Early and personal life

 Born in Walthamstow, London, Hoban grew up in the Chingford and Woodford Green area.
 He attended Loyola Preparatory School in Buckhurst Hill.
 He was also a boyhood Chelsea supporter.

 His mother and paternal grandparents are Irish, and he said in an interview that he considered himself an Ireland player.
 Hoban's son was born in February 2019.

 Club career

 Hoban joined Arsenal's youth system at the age of 7 and was released at 14.
-Following his release eight clubs expressed an interest in Hoban, and from them he and his family selected Watford based on location and the recommendation of an Arsenal coach.
+Following his release eight clubs expressed an interest in Hoban, and from them, he and his family selected Watford based on location and the recommendation of an Arsenal coach.